 The City of Port Phillip is a diverse community and has experienced many changes over time.
-In 2014, it is estimated that over 100,000 people now live in Port Phillip.
-This represents an 8.1% increase in the population from 2006; and it is anticipated that the population will continue to grow significantly, with the Fishermans Bend Urban Renewal Area expected to be home to approximately 80,000 residents and 40,000 jobs over the next forty years.
+In 2015, it is estimated that over 104,846 people now live in Port Phillip.
+This represents a 2.4% increase in the population over the last year; and it is anticipated that the population will continue to grow significantly, with the Fishermans Bend Urban Renewal Area expected to be home to approximately 80,000 residents and 40,000 jobs over the next forty years.
 Census data from 2011 tells us that Port Phillip is the smallest and most densely populated municipality in Victoria.
 St Kilda is the largest of Port Phillip's neighbourhoods and South Melbourne is the smallest.